-To resize an opening, enter new values into the Width and Height fields.
+To resize an opening, make sure that its dimensions are unlocked in the Inspector.
+Then enter new values.
 To resize the object proportionally, select the Maintain Aspect Ratio option.

 The Elevation parameter defines how high an object is placed in relation to the default floor level.
 Since the floor can also be elevated, the object's elevation is calculated from the floor with zero elevation.
 In a multi-story building, the elevation of objects on each story is calculated from the level of the respective floor.

-The Split Ratio parameter changes the position of a window or door in relation to the wall.
+The Split Ratio slider changes the position of a window or door in relation to the wall.
 In this way, you can define how deep a door is in the doorway.

 The Flip buttons in the Inspector let you flip or rotate a door or window.
 This set of tools includes three buttons.
 All of them affect the object both in the 2D and 3D views.
 Let's see how these tools work with a door.
 The left button swaps the left and right sides of the door.
 The inner side of the door will remain inner.
 This button can be used when you need to mirror the location of the door handle.
 The Flip button in the middle swaps the inner and outer door sides.
 The door handle will stay at the same side of the door.
 The button on the right rotates the door by 180 degrees.